-(Assignment 6, 15 Individual points) Each individual is responsible for preparing a 500 word project proposal in preparation for the Global Alternatives Fair.
+(Assignment 7, 15 Individual points) Each individual is responsible for preparing a 500 word project proposal in preparation for the group Global Alternatives Online Presentation.
 Elements of the proposal should include (a) concise, specific statements of the proposed project and its goals; (b) description of methodology-describe the plan, strategy, and timeline for developing and completing the project; (c) use of community organizations or representatives; (d) proposed audience for the project; and (e) an action plan that might include one or more of the following: a petition (for example, urging Spartan Shops to sell only fair trade items made with sweatshop-free labor); alternative products on display (such as a hybrid Toyota Prius or Honda Civic); a letter-writing campaign (perhaps to a jewelry store chain urging them to adopt a policy rejecting "blood diamonds").
 This is an individual assignment.
 You will only receive the ten points if this assignment is turned in on the day it is due.

-(Assignment 7, 10 group points) Once each member of the group prepares a proposal, you will meet with your groups in class to arrive at a consensus regarding the project, which you will prepare for display at the Global Alternatives Fair.
-The instructor will ask you to fill out a group project proposal in preparation for the Global Alternatives Fair and submit it to Canvas.
+(Assignment 8, 5 group points) Once each member of the group prepares a proposal, you will meet with your group on your group homepage to arrive at a consensus regarding the project, which you will prepare for display on your Global Alternatives Online Presentation.
+The instructor will ask you to fill out a group project proposal in preparation for the project and submit it to Canvas.
 It should include the following questions: